Genetic Sequencing

 7. If you are planning pregnancy, you may be asked to participate in cohort 2 of our study in which additional actions will be taken to examine the function of the genes and the immune system.
 This is described below and will also be explained to you if eligible.

-You may not eligible for RPL sequencing if...
+You may not eligible for Genetic Sequencing if...

 • The birthing person has Antiphospholipid Antibody Syndrome